OS-SFT/Taxonomy-Mappings-Library/Taxonomy Mappings - Double/CSRD - SFDR/README.md

 ## Project Summary

-Pairwise taxonomy mapping of the ESRS reportable under CSRD to the Principal Adverse Sustainability Impact statements under SFDR.
+Pairwise taxonomy mappings of the ESRS reportable under CSRD to the Principal Adverse Sustainability Impact statements under SFDR.

 - Taxonomy Files: See mapping files within this repository
 - Taxonomy Tool: Click each link below to view an interactive version of the taxonomy